 3. Pick Affordable Proteins

-Make recipes that can be made to go further by pairing them with other ingredients.
+Choose recipes that can be made to go further by being paired with other ingredients.
 Spicy Steak Tacos made with reasonably priced flank steak turn into hearty hand-held wraps with toppings like avocado and red pepper.

 4. Choose Double Duty Recipes